harishconti/heal-log/PLAY_STORE_GUIDE.md

 # Google Play Store Submission Guide

-## 🎯 Goal: Submit Clinic OS Lite to Google Play Beta Track
+## 🎯 Goal: Submit PatientLog to Google Play Beta Track

 This guide will walk you through publishing your app to Google Play Console for beta testing.